 Display of Parking Permits

 All vehicles parked on campus property must properly display a valid parking permit.
-Vehicles without a valid parking permit or with an expired permit are considered to be on an unregistered vehicle and are not permitted to park on campus, except for ESU approved special events, and at metered spaces and the first week of classes when parked in non-core area student lots (visit https://www.esu.edu/university_police/parking-transportation/parking-first-week.cfm for details).
+Vehicles without a valid parking permit or with an expired permit are considered to be on an unregistered vehicle and are not permitted to park on campus, except for ESU approved special events, at metered spaces and the first week of classes when parked in non-core area student lots (visit https://www.esu.edu/university_police/parking-transportation/parking-first-week.cfm for details).

 - Faculty/Staff and Student Parking Permits – All faculty, staff, commuter, resident, University Ridge, physically challenged, and restricted (resident students under 21 or having less than 60 credits) parking permits must be displayed hanging from the rearview mirror with the permit number and date facing the windshield in clear view from the outside of the vehicle

 - Motorcycle Permits – Faculty, staff and student motorcycle permit decals must be displayed on the front fork by the inspection sticker